-The Joint Chief Finance Officer is responsible for incorporating the authorised borrowing limit and the fixed and variable rate exposure limits determined as part of the Commissioner's Prudential Indicators into the annual treasury management strategy, and for ensuring compliance with the limits.
-Should it prove necessary to amend these limits, a report will be submitted for approval to the Commissioner.
+The PFCC/Fire Chief Finance Officer is responsible for incorporating the authorised borrowing limit determined as part of the Commissioner's Prudential Indicators into the annual treasury management strategy, and for ensuring compliance with the limit.
+Should it prove necessary to amend this limit, a report will be submitted for approval to the Commissioner.